bisdn/bisdn.github.io/developer_guide.md

  `config.bcm`.

-Be aware that using also taking over the `custom_led.bin` used by Trident 3 devices is currently not possible due to unresolved licencing issues, so you may need to uncomment the command for loading it in the rc.soc:
+Be aware that using also taking over the `custom_led.bin` used by Trident 3 devices is currently not possible due to unresolved licensing issues, so you may need to uncomment the command for loading it in the `rc.soc`:

 ```
 # m0 load 0 0x3800 /usr/share/ofdpa/platform/x86-64-accton-as5835-54x-r0/custom_led.bin